MicrosoftDocs/power-platform/power-platform/admin/power-automate-licensing/types.md

 # Types of Power Automate licenses

 Power Automate supports both user and capacity licensing.
 With a Power Automate Premium user license, users gain the full set of capabilities for cloud and desktop automation including premium connectors, process and task mining, AI Builder, use of Managed Environments, and Microsoft Dataverse storage.

 For additional capacity, running desktop flows unattended, or licensing flows on their own without use licenses, subscribe to Power Automate Process licenses or enable pay-as-you-go.
 To extend further, [additional add-ons](add-ons.md) are available for hosted machines, RPA unattended bots expanding Dataverse storage, AI credits, and other resources.

 Other licenses across Microsoft 365, Dynamics 365, and the Power Platform include a limited set of Power Automate capabilities.
-For details of what's included in each license, refer to the [Microsoft Power Platform Licensing Guide](https://go.microsoft.com/fwlink/?linkid=2085130)
+Learn more about what's included in each license in [Microsoft Power Platform Licensing Guide](https://go.microsoft.com/fwlink/?linkid=2085130).

 :::image type="content" source="../media/RPA-license/licenses-3.png" alt-text="Screenshot of Power Automate licenses.":::